Ericson2314/rust-papers/README.md

 The rules I came up with, keep the "at" implicit however, so our `x: y` syntax will remain the same.

 As before, a lifetime can bound another lifetime or a type.
-Lifetime bounds are bundled in an bound context (running out of names, I am).
+Lifetime bounds are bundled in a *bound context* [running out of names, I am].
 ```
 LifetimeBound, lb ::= Lifetime ':' Lifetime
                    |  Type     ':' Lifetime